 Life on the Island

 Puerto Ricans are generally very friendly and outgoing.
-As a foreigner in Puerto Rico, you may soon come to the conclusion that many of the stereotypical Latin American characteristics are true for Puerto Ricans.
-One thing is certain: Puerto Ricans tend to be very lively and expressive and like to underline their words with extensive gestures.
+As a foreigner living in Puerto Rico, you may soon come to the conclusion that many of the stereotypical Latin American characteristics are true for Puerto Ricans.
+One thing is certain: Puerto Ricans tend to be very lively and expressive, and like to underline their words with extensive gestures.
 They are also likely to meet you with great hospitality and see it as their personal responsibility to make your life here as enjoyable as possible.

 A Historical Mix of Cultures

-The indigenous Taíno people who inhabited Puerto Rico before Spanish colonization were virtually decimated by slavery and industrialization, but some of them intermarried with poorer Spanish farmers.
+The indigenous Taíno people who inhabited Puerto Rico before the Spanish colonization were virtually decimated by slavery and industrialization, but some of them intermarried with poorer Spanish farmers.
 Soon slaves were brought in from Africa, but other ethnic groups also came to work on the plantations.

 In the early 19th century, they were joined by European immigrants from economically depressed countries hoping for a better life in Puerto Rico.
 The island also became a haven for Spanish loyalists during the South American independence movements and for the French from Louisiana and Haiti.
 More Europeans, Chinese and Lebanese came later in the century, hoping to make a living in Puerto Rico by working in the road construction industry.
 More recently, most immigrants searching for a better future in Puerto Rico come from other Caribbean or Latin American countries.